 Successfully negotiated settlement for alleged false claims on behalf of contractor whose preferential status as a "local business enterprise" was being challenged by government, averted further civil and criminal investigation into previous contract awards.

-Obtained summary judgment of a million dollar claim for contractor accused of negligent and fraudulent misrepresentation and breach of teaming agreement by subcontractor in connection with federal construction project.
+Obtained summary judgment of a million dollar claim for contractor accused of negligent and fraudulent misrepresentation and breach of teaming agreement by subcontractor in connection with federal procurement project.

 Recovered significant settlement for former New Jersey State Police officer in connection with claims of gender discrimination.